Haft Gumbaz

-The Haft Gumbaz, also spelt Haft Gumbad are a group of tombs of the Bahmani dynasty situated in Kalaburagi, in the Indian state of Karnataka.
+The Haft Gumbaz, also spelt Haft Gumbad are a group of tombs of the Bahmani dynasty situated in Gulbarga, in the Indian state of Karnataka.

 Built during the 14th and 15th centuries, the tombs are examples of early Indo-Islamic architecture.
 There are seven tombs in total, with four being tombs of the rulers of the Bahmani dynasty.
 The tomb complex is a monument of national importance, maintained by the Archeological Survey of India.

 The tomb complex is part of the "Monuments and Forts of the Deccan Sultanate", which is an ensemble of various structures added to the tentative list of the UNESCO World Heritage Sites.

 History

 The tomb complex was built between the 14th and 15th centuries.
 The capital shifted to Bidar in 1425, and the later Bahmani sultans are buried in the Bahmani tombs complex in Bidar.

 The tomb complex has been encroached by local businesses and institutions.
 A social activist, K.M.
 Mujeebuddin, has filed an RTI query regarding the upkeep of the tombs.